Nikkijak/coding-idiosyncrasies-plagiarism-detection/README.md

 Additional sample programs and test cases were also created as part of this project to validate the implementation.

 ## Project Structure
+src/ -> Core implementation (tokenizer, winnowing, detection).
+tests/ -> Unit tests.
-src/ Core implementation (tokenizer, winnowing, detection) tests/ Unit tests samples/ Example programs used for testing docs/ Diagrams and thesis document
+samples/ -> Example programs used for testing.
+docs/ -> Diagrams and thesis document.

 ## Installation
 pip install -r requirements.txt